iamkiko/Countries-API/README.md

 Find the project hosted [here.](https://iamkiko.github.io/Countries-API/)

 ### APIs used :key:
-- [Rest Countries API](https://github.com/apilayer/restcountries) and [official site](https://restcountries.eu/) for delivering the information about each country, upon search.
 - [Open Weather Map API](https://openweathermap.org/api) for sourcing the information on weather.
-- ~~[Weatherstack API](https://weatherstack.com/documentation) for the weather data~~ _Doesn't support https:// for github pages, left as original on [course repo](https://github.com/iamkiko/fullstackopen-2019/tree/master/part2/countries) but amended it here_
+- [Weatherstack API](https://weatherstack.com/documentation) for the weather data. _They were kind enough to provide a free trial for 3 months, to allow https access for GitHub pages._

 ### Built with _(Tech Stack)_ :wrench: